A faithful remnant,

 Caelius thanked God for finding Jason at the guard station.
 He explained the situation and after a few hours of waiting, his friend returned.
 Caelius examined Jason’s face for any sign of good news.
 His friend dismounted his horse and commanded the soldier who had relieved him to take a break and take care of the horse.
 Somberly, Jason stood close and spoke quietly so not to be heard by anyone passing by.

 “Caelius, my dear friend.
 I do not know how to tell you…but Lydia…Lydia was scheduled to be executed this morning.
 Beheaded.
-But I pleaded for time.
-The execution has been postponed.”
+However, I pleaded for time–and the execution has been postponed.”

 With mournful pain, Caelius quietly screamed inside as he looked down trying to maintain composure.

+With empathy Jason continued.
 “The report read to me stated that Lydia had been arrested yesterday for treason against Rome.
-A citizen who had hired her as midwife reported her to the local authorities.
+A citizen who hired her to midwife reported her to the local authorities.
 She was arrested and then a trial was held.
 She confessed guilty to the charges of treason against Rome.
-And there was some other detail…she taught his wife not to eat meat sacrificed to an idol…she did not deny the charges…refused to recant.”
+And there was some other detail–she taught his wife not to eat meat sacrificed to an idol…she did not deny the charges…refused to recant.”

-Jason briskly patted him on the shoulder.
+Jason maintained his composure as a soldier and held out hope.
 “I am very sorry my friend.
 At least the execution has been postponed.
 We have three days.”